Once Upon a Time in China

-Once Upon a Time in China is a 1991 Hong Kong biographical martial arts film directed and produced by Tsui Hark, who also wrote with Yuen Kai-chi, Leung Yiu-ming, and Elsa Tang.
-Jet Li stars as Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung.
-The film co-stars Yuen Biao, Jacky Cheung, Rosamund Kwan, and Kent Cheng.
-It is the first installment in the Once Upon a Time in China film series.
-It is a staple in the wuxia genre and regarded as one of the most influential martial arts films of all time.
+Once Upon a Time in China (黃飛鴻 (Wong Fei-hung)) is a 1991 Hong Kong martial arts film directed, produced, and co-written by Tsui Hark.
+It stars Jet Li as Wong Fei-hung, a Chinese martial arts master, physician, and folk hero in late-19th-century Guangzhou.
+The film also features Yuen Biao, Jacky Cheung, Rosamund Kwan, and Kent Cheng.

+The first installment of the Once Upon a Time in China film series, it was a critical and commercial success upon its initial release, and has come to be regarded as one of the most influential martial arts films of all time.
+At the 11th Hong Kong Film Awards, the film won in four categories, including Best Director and Best Action Choreography.

 Plot

 The film is set in Foshan, China sometime in the late 19th century during the Qing dynasty.
 Liu Yongfu, the commander of the Black Flag Army, invites Wong Fei-hung on board his ship to watch a lion dance.
 Sailors on board a nearby French ship hear the sound of firecrackers and mistakenly think that Liu's ship is firing at them so they return fire and injure the dancers.
 Wong picks up the lion head and finishes the performance.
 Liu comments about the perilous situation China is in, and then gives Wong a hand fan inscribed with all the unequal treaties signed between China and other countries.

 Wong is the martial arts instructor of the local militia in Foshan.
-He also runs his own traditional Chinese medicine clinic, Po-chi-lam, and has three apprentices: "Porky Wing", "Bucktooth" So, and Kai.
-He meets Siu-kwan, the daughter of a sworn brother of his grandfather.
+He also runs his own traditional Chinese medicine clinic, Po-chi-lam, and has three apprentices: the hotheaded and heavyset "Porky", the American-born medic "Bucktooth" So, and the levelheaded Kai.
+He meets Siu-kwan, the daughter of a sworn brother of his grandfather, who recently returned from a sojourn in England.
 Even though she is around the same age as him, he still has to address her as "13th Aunt" as she is considered more "senior" than him.
 They have romantic feelings for each other but their relationship is restrained because it is taboo in the conservative Chinese society of their time.

 Leung Foon arrives in Foshan with an opera troupe to stage performances.
 He encounters 13th Aunt by chance, has a few clumsy encounters with her, and develops a crush on her.
-He also runs into trouble with the Shaho Gang, which terrorises and extorts money from local businesses.
+He also runs into trouble with the Shaho Gang from Liaoning, which terrorises and extorts money from local businesses.
 A fight breaks out between the gang and the local militia while Wong is meeting the Governor of Foshan in a restaurant.
 The gangsters flee when they realise they are no match for Wong.
 The Governor blames Wong for the disturbance, and disbands and arrests the militia members.
 Wong confronts the Shaho Gang's leader, defeats him and captures him, but the authorities release him because no one wants to help Wong by testifying as a witness in court.